REVRBE/imgui-cheat-loader/README.md

   ✅ Add "days left" to rank VIP to track subscriptions. (currently has to manually add it to each VIP - next I'll create .php script for doing it automaticly.)

   ✅ Added TLS/SSL encryption

-  ❌ Change SHA-1 to SHA-256 for keeping the users data safe   (btw...
-SHA-1 encryption on hashed passwords by default for XenForo)

   ❌ Add more customizations to the UI

 <h3>Ways to avoid database breaches</h3>